ali-ghorbani-k/Credit-Risk-Management/README.md

 We have tried boosted algorithms (XGBoost, LightGBM, Catboost) and fully connected neural network (FCNN) in this project.
 There are some technical differences in the application of different algorithms that needs to noticed:

-* __Handling missing data__: XGBoost, LightGBM, and Catboost can handle missing data, but for FCNN the missing needs to be imputed.
-The missing categorical variable is imputed by 'NotAvailable' new category and missing numerical feature is imputed by average of that column in the training data (to avoid data leakage).
+* __Handling missing data__: XGBoost, LightGBM, and Catboost can handle missing data, but for FCNN the missing values needs to be imputed.
+The missing categorical variable is imputed by 'Not Available' new category and missing numerical feature is imputed by average of that column in the training data (to avoid data leakage).

 * __Categorical variables__: XGBoost and FCNN can not handle categorical variable, therefore, one-hot encoding is performed on the categorical features.
 On the other hand, LightGBM and Catboost can handle categorical feature (use Fisher method), but the categorical features should be given to the algorithm to avoid error.
 This is accomplished by encoding each category to non negative integer and save it astype 'category' in [pandas](https://medium.com/swlh/dealing-with-categorical-variables-in-machine-learning-4401b949b093).